-Starting with Citrix Profile Management 1912, a folder added to Default exclusion list - directories or Exclusion list - directories cannot be synchronized even if you add it to Folders to mirror.
-Ensure that you remove the appdata\local\packages folder from the exclusion lists before you add it to Folders to mirror.
+Starting with Citrix Profile Management 1912, a folder added to Default exclusion list - directories or Exclusion list -directories cannot be synchronized even if you add it to Folders to mirror.
+If one of these folders or their parent or ancestor folders are in the exclusion lists, add it to the Directories to synchronize list.